Master's: Multicultural Education, Spring 2009

 Veronica Amador completed a Master's Degree in the College's Multicultural Education program.
 The Multicultural Education graduate program explores theoretical and pedagogical issues of bilingualism, multiculturalism, educational equity, and social justice, offering courses and experiences to assist educators to work successfully in classrooms, schools, and educational agencies within our diverse State.

-Undergraduate Institution: California State University, Sacramento.
-B.A.
-Liberal Studies.
+Undergraduate Major: Liberal Studies.
+California State University, Sacramento.

 I enrolled because it was a personal goal and also because of the great experience that I had with my undergraduate courses with the BMED professors.